 Exhibits Round Table Programs

 The Exhibits Round Table (ERT, ala.org/ert) juries program submissions to be included in its program slots on Saturday and Sunday of the Annual Conference.
 These are non-commercial in nature and should cover topics of current interest to librarians.
 Follow this link for the ERT program submission site.
-For more information, you can also email ERT Program Chair, Joseph Eagan, firstname.lastname@example.org.
+Deadline for proposals: April 4, 2017.
+For more information, you can also email ERT Program Chair, Joseph Eagan, email@example.com.

 Work with an ALA unit and integrate into their program